isabella232/dynamic-media-classic.en-1/help/creating-pdf-document.md

 1. Choose Edit &gt; Adobe PDF Presets.
 1. In the dialog box, select the preset you want to use.

-   The following Job Option Settings are supported by Scene7:
+   The following Job Option Settings are supported by Dynamic Media Classic:

     |Job Option|Description|
     |--- |--- |